by Paul Magno

 The loss, combined with an ever-increasing addiction, led to two years of career stagnation as Pavlik let big money fights with Paul Williams and Sergio Mora pass him by in exchange for a mandatory against Marco Antonio Rubio and a tune-up defense against journeyman, Miguel Espino.

-Pavlik would eventually drop his middleweight title in a bloody battle against Sergio Martinez in April of this year, only 10 days after being released from his first attempt at alcohol rehabilitation.
+Pavlik would eventually drop his middleweight title in a bloody battle against Sergio Martinez in April of this year, only 10 days after being released from his first attempt at alcohol rehabilitation at the best rehab center in Houston.

 He was to resume his career on the November 13th undercard of Pacquiao-Margarito against Brian Vera, but felt the need to admit himself into rehab just 9 days before the bout.